 The past few weeks were quite interesting.
 On the one hand, the corona crisis potentiated an overwhelming sense of solitude that you normally feel when you live in a village far from everything.
 On the other hand, though, the weather was so beautiful! – just perfect for taking a walk in the park and daydreaming.

-In this period I had some strange symptoms.
+During this period I had some strange symptoms.
 I lost a lot of weight.
 I was often blushing.
 I was putting on loud Tiësto music and jumping around my garage like a maniac and bumping into things (to such an extent that I was getting some self-inflicted wounds) I was walking around the park and laughing to myself like an idiot.
 I couldn’t sleep for more than 6 hours a day.
 In other words, I had some strong signs of affection.
 Affection with my job this time.

-It’s probably the first time since like 10 years when I feel a really strong drive to be good at something.
+It’s probably the first time in like 10 years when I feel a really strong drive to be good at something.
 I remember this curiosity and drive when I was starting my adventure with brain science back then.
-Then, I got through a long period of disillusion and depression.
+Then, I got through a long period of disillusionment and depression.
 I stayed in a long-lasting toxic relationship with my job, and I even wrote a blog post about this last year.
 And now, after almost a decade, I’ve got a very similar feeling all again.
-I could talk for hours and hours about why I like doing what I do right now—namely, helping intelligent people in making good career shifts.
+I could talk for hours and hours about why I like doing what I do right now—namely, helping intelligent people making good career shifts.
 But for now, let me just list just the modest top 28 reasons.

 A) Daily life in this job;